Solar-B/.github/profile/readme.md

 ## Build instructions

-- Cut the bars to required size and angle,
+- Cut the bars to required size and angle
-- Build (weld) the structure,
+- Build (weld) the structure

-More details are in [instructions.md](instructions.md)
+More details will be here ... [instructions.md](instructions.md)

 ## Cost